Felixwijaya04/Felixwijaya04/README.md

 ### &nbsp; 🕵🏻 About Me

 &nbsp;&nbsp;👋 Hi!
 I'm Felix Wijaya <br>&nbsp;&nbsp;  I'm an undergraduate student majoring in Game Development, with a keen interest in game programming and level designer. <br>&nbsp;&nbsp; I specialize in C# and have experience with C and Python.
-I primarily use Unity or Unreal Engine to develop some of my game projects.<br>&nbsp;&nbsp; Currently, I'm learning to make 3D games with Unreal Engine 5, so far i have been enjoying making 3D environment in UE5.<br><br>&nbsp;&nbsp; ✨ Outside of coding and game development, I enjoy searching for new ideas to enhance my level design skills and playing new games to&nbsp;&nbsp; stay inspired and updated with the latest trends.<br><br>
+I primarily use Unity or Unreal Engine to develop some of my game projects.<br>&nbsp;&nbsp; Currently, I'm learning to make 3D games with Unreal Engine 5, so far i have been enjoying making 3D environment in UE5.<br><br>&nbsp;&nbsp;Outside of coding and game development, I enjoy searching for new ideas to enhance my level design skills and playing new games.<br><br>

 ### &nbsp; 🏆 GitHub Statistics